 How To Use Neem Oil For Plants

 You can use neem oil throughout the growing season on all types of plants.
 Just be careful with seedlings and young plants in general, as they tend to be more vulnerable to any type of spray.

-It’s best to start early in the season to prevent the main infection period of fungi, disrupt egg hatch of soft-bodied insects and target overwintering moths in the trunk and soil.
+It’s best to start early in the season to prevent the main infection period of fungi, disrupt egg hatch of soft-bodied insects, and target overwintering moths in the trunk and soil.

 On plants that you know will have pest problems, you can spray for prevention every 1-2 weeks starting in late winter, and especially when the problem season approaches for that plant, and then for maintenance every 2-4 weeks after that.